videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/features/live-poll.md

 ![Go live with VideoSDK](/img/prebuilt/create-poll.png)

-- Guest Partcipant who submit their opnions on that poll as shown in image.
+- Guest Partcipant can submit their opnions on the poll and can also see the result of their previous submitted polls as shown in image.

 ![Go live with VideoSDK](/img/prebuilt/poll-list.png)